-Browse the Wix website and clues to this success appear right away.
+Wix is a giant of the website builder industry.
+Browse their website and clues to this success appear right away.
 The service isn't just packed with appealing features, but the firm does its best to outperform everybody else, and there's plenty to appeal to everyone from the total design newbie to big business and experienced web developers.

 Looking to build a web store?
 Wix has plenty of e-commerce templates, too.
 And the company doesn't have any transaction fees on your sales (whereas Weebly, for example, charges 3% on some accounts).